roc-lang/roc/FAQ.md

 **Programmer 2:** "OH NO."

-I've had several variations of this conversation: I'm talking about higher-kinded types, another programmer asks what that means, I give monads as an example, and their reaction is strongly negative.
-I've also had plenty of conversations with programmers who love HKP and vigorously advocate for its addition to languages they use which don't have it.
+For some, this conversation does not require imagining, because it's so familiar: higher-kinded types come up in conversation, another programmer asks what that means, monads are given as an example, and their reaction is strongly negative.
+On the flip side, plenty of programmers love HKP and vigorously advocate for its addition to languages they use which don't have it.
 Feelings about HKP seem strongly divided, maybe more so than any other type system feature besides static and dynamic types.